How to check your sources… Campfire’s stance on sourcing…

 BUT AREN’T .GOV AND .EDU LIBERAL?

 We should make it clear: .gov and .edu are not always primary sources.
 In fact, .edu is frequently a secondary source and sometimes neither primary nor secondary.
 Campfire does not believe that “.gov” and “.edu” are the only sources that should be used.
-So why is it sometimes better for a curriculum to use more “.gov” or “.edu” when verifying data in a textbook?
+So why is it sometimes better for a curriculum to use more “.gov” or “.edu” when verifying data in a curriculum?

-Well let’s answer the question with a question:
+Let’s answer the question with a question:

-What would you rather between the following: .gov (the official congressional document) and .edu (the actual scientists’ research that contributed to NASA’s space report) ….OR… CNN?
-NPR?
-The New York Times?
 In reality, they could all be sharing a progressive perspective, depending on the topic.
 Still, one is more authoritative and official than the other.

 WHY DO THEY ALL LIST IT DIFFERENTLY?